Creating and Cloning Repositories: git init vs git clone

 - Initialize at the project root: Running

-git initin the correct top-level folder ensures that all project files fall within the repository's scope. - Make your first commit early: Creating an initial commit as soon as possible establishes a clean starting point in the history and confirms that Git is working correctly.
+git initin the correct top-level folder ensures that all project files fall within the repository's scope.
+If you initialize in a subfolder, files outside that subfolder will not be tracked. - Make your first commit early: Creating an initial commit as soon as possible establishes a clean starting point in the history and confirms that Git is working correctly.
+It also gives you a base to revert to if something goes wrong.

 - Add a .gitignore file before your first commit: Setting up file exclusions early prevents build artifacts, dependency folders, and sensitive files from ever entering the repository history.
+Once a file is committed, removing it from history is much harder.
 This is covered in detail in using .gitignore.

 - Write a meaningful initial commit message: Even the first commit benefits from a clear message.
-A message like "Initial project setup" is more useful than leaving it blank or writing something vague.
+A message like "Initial project setup" is more useful than leaving it blank or writing something vague like "first".
+This sets a good example for future commits.

 Common Mistakes to Avoid

 Several small errors are common when first working with repository creation and cloning.
-Being aware of them in advance makes it easy to avoid them.
+Being aware of them in advance makes it easy to avoid them and saves you from confusion later.

 - Running git init in the wrong folder: Initializing Git inside a subfolder instead of the project root means that files outside that subfolder will not be tracked.
-Always confirm your current directory before running
+Always confirm your current directory with

 git addwithout following up withgit commitleaves your changes staged but not saved to the history.
-Staged changes are not permanent until they are committed. - Cloning into an already initialized repository: Running
+Staged changes are not permanent until they are committed, and they can be lost if you perform certain operations. - Cloning into an already initialized repository: Running

 git cloneinside a folder that already contains a.gitdirectory creates a nested repository, which causes confusing behavior.
-Always clone into a clean directory. - Not verifying the remote URL after cloning: If you clone using an incorrect URL or need to switch from HTTPS to SSH later, it is useful to confirm which remote is configured by running
+Always clone into a clean directory or delete the existing.gitfolder first. - Not verifying the remote URL after cloning: If you clone using an incorrect URL or need to switch from HTTPS to SSH later, it is useful to confirm which remote is configured by running

 Frequently Asked Questions